mattpap/masters-thesis/sphinx/src/algorithms.rst

 An alternative to classical algorithms are, so called, *fast algorithms*, which are sub--quadratic time algorithms for doing arithmetics polynomials [Moenck1976practical]_.
 Fast algorithms are usually limited to specific domains of computation, like integers or rationals.
-The family includes Karatsuba and FFT (Fast Fourier Transform) algorithms.
+The family includes Karatsuba's and FFT (Fast Fourier Transform) algorithms.
 The decision was made to use classical algorithms at this point, because it is not a trivial task to make fast algorithms really advantageous, especially for small or ill conditioned polynomials.
 In future, when the module will stabilize, we will consider